Skip to main content

 • graphics

-755 mentions Positive Neutral Negative
+862 mentions Positive Neutral Negative

-• “+ Per usual with Tarsier Studios, the visuals are both stunning and brutal, with each area oozing in atmosphere and carefully curated set pieces.”
+• “+ per usual with Tarsier Studios, the visuals are both stunning and brutal, with each area oozing in atmosphere and carefully curated set pieces.”

 • “Reanimal absolutely shines when it comes to its visuals; this is without a doubt the game’s main selling point, and it’s done stunningly well.”

-• “The game is so unoptimized it makes Silent Hill 2 remake look smooth.
-I’m fine with running at less than 60 FPS, but the problem is this game is so unoptimized that it’s genuinely unbeatable.
+• “This game is so unoptimized it makes Silent Hill 2 remake look smooth.
+I'm fine with running at less than 60 FPS but the problem is this game is so unoptimized that it's genuinely unbeatable.
 There is a monster whose hair physics are so unoptimized it literally crashes the game making it unplayable.
 I had to turn the graphics to the lowest possible setting then go in windowed just for the game to still crash.”

 • stability

-298 mentions Positive Neutral Negative
+335 mentions Positive Neutral Negative

 • “No glitches, controls made sense and were easy to re-map.”